ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/email_validation_errors.md

 ---
-$title: AMP validation errors
+$title: AMP Email validation errors
-$order: 1
+$order: 2
 description: 'Valid AMP documents must not include any validation errors.
 The purpose of this document is to help you better understand and fix any validation errors ...'
 formats:
-  - websites
-  - stories
-  - ads
+  - email
 ---

+TODO : WRITE FOR EMAIL

 <!---
 Copyright 2015 The AMP HTML Authors.
 All Rights Reserved.